Sjögren’s Syndrome and Your Body

 - Eat smaller, more frequent meals.

-- Make a note of foods that tend to worsen your heartburn and avoid those when possible.
+- Note which foods tend to worsen heartburn and avoid those when possible.
 Common culprits include fatty foods, citrus fruits and juices, chocolate and caffeine.

-- Avoid eating for at least two hours before going to bed at night, so that the stomach has a chance to empty and acid levels decrease before you lie down.
+- Avoid eating for at least two hours before going to bed at night so the stomach has a chance to empty and acid levels decrease before you lie down.

 - Elevate the head of your bed on two-inch blocks to keep gastric acid from washing back into your esophagus while you sleep.